Search Redlands

 On Campus

-What is a communication sciences and disorders degree?
+What is communication sciences and disorders?

 The Bachelor of Arts in Communication Sciences and Disorders (CDIS) qualifies students for the field of treating and caring for patients with communication disorders.
 At Redlands, this program specifically explores the complexities and science of how people communicate.
 Through this pre-professional undergraduate degree, you'll prepare to continue seamlessly into a graduate degree in speech-language pathology or audiology.